 You will have the opportunity to ask questions and receive counseling from our professionals on staff.

-It is ultimately your decision to obtain treatment at the Fetal Care Center of Cincinnati and what form that treatment should take.
+It is ultimately your decision to obtain treatment at the Fetal Center and what form that treatment should take.
 We will provide you and your family with the information you need to make an informed decision about your next steps and treatment.
 Most conditions are best treated after the baby is born, but in rare circumstances, fetal surgery may be considered for life-threatening conditions.

 We are happy to provide you with names of other high-risk pregnancy patients and families who have experienced similar medical conditions.
 We encourage you to contact them for further information and support.